DeathTBO/Unity3D-SerializedAssetDatabase/README.md

 ## How Do I Set It Up?

-1. Simply import the Unity Package into your project.
+1. Simply import the Unity Package from [Releases](https://github.com/DeathTBO/Unity3D-SerializedAssetDatabase/releases) into your project.
 Also make sure you have the Json.Net library.

 2. Drag the SerializedAssetDatabase prefab into the first scene.